Observation of a cusp-like structure in the $\gamma p \rightarrow K^+\Sigma^0$ cross section at forward angles and low momentum transfer: Introduction

-Recent discoveries of exotic ``multi-quark" hadronic states which are inadequately described as constituent three and two valence quark systems, has challenged our understanding of the degrees of freedom afforded in QCD.
-This includes for example, in the charmed sector, $P_c$ states at LHCb~\cite{aaij15}, XYZ mesons at numerous facilities~\cite{chen16} and in the light $ud$ sector, the $d^*(2380)$ at COSY~\cite{bashkanov09}.
-Descriptions of multi-quark states have existed however since the conception of quark models~\cite{gellmann64,jaffe77,strottmann79}, and due to the proximity of the chiral symmetry breaking scale to the nucleon mass, it is possible that light mesons interact as elementary objects, giving rise to molecular systems and meson re-scattering effects near thresholds~\cite{manohar84,glozman96}.
-Indeed, models including meson-baryon interactions and dynamically generated states~\cite{dalitz67,siegel88,kaiser97,recio04,lutz04,nacher03} have had improved success in describing nucleon excitation spectra.
-In the strangeness sector, such states~\cite{gonzalez09,sarkar10,oset10} may have been observed in $K^0\Sigma^+$ photoproduction at the $K^*Y$ thresholds~\cite{ewald12,ewald14,oset10a}, where equivalent models~\cite{wu10b} were able to describe the $P_C$(4450) and $P_C$(4380) states.
-The $\Lambda$(1405) is also considered a molecular $\bar{K}N$ state to some extent~\cite{nacher03}, which is also supported by Lattice QCD calculations~\cite{hall15}.
+Recent discoveries of ``exotic" multi-quark hadronic states beyond the conventional three and two constituent quark models have challenged the understanding of the degrees of freedom afforded in QCD.
+In the charmed sector this includes for example, the $P_c$ pentaquark states~\cite{aaij15,aaij19} and a plethora of XYZ mesons~\cite{chen16}, and in the light quark sector, the $\Lambda$(1405)~\cite{guo18} and $d^*(2380)$ hexaquark~\cite{bashkanov09}.

+Descriptions of multi-quark states have existed since the conception of quark models~\cite{gellmann64,jaffe77,strottmann79}, and due to the proximity of the chiral symmetry breaking scale to the nucleon mass, it is possible that light mesons effectively interact as elementary objects, giving rise to molecular systems and meson re-scattering effects near thresholds~\cite{manohar84,glozman96}.
+Models including meson-baryon interactions and dynamically generated states~\cite{dalitz67,siegel88,kaiser97,recio04,lutz04,nacher03} have had improved success in describing nucleon excitation spectra.
+In the strangeness sector, the $\Lambda$(1405) is considered a molecular $\bar{K}N$ state to some extent~\cite{nacher03,dalitz59}, which is also supported by Lattice QCD calculations~\cite{hall15}.
+Similar states may have been observed in $K^0\Sigma^+$ photoproduction, where a ``cusp" was observed where the cross section quickly reduces by a factor of 75\,\% at the $K^*\Lambda$ and $K^*\Sigma^0$ thresholds~\cite{ewald12,ewald14}.
+This was described by the destructive interference of amplitudes driven by intermediate $K^*\Lambda$ and $K^*\Sigma$ channels~\cite{oset13}.
+Other hadronic molecules with hidden and open strangeness have been proposed.
+This includes molecular $K\Sigma$ states with masses and quantum numbers ($IJ^P = \frac{1}{2}\frac{1}{2}^-$ and $\frac{1}{2}\frac{3}{2}^-$) consistent with the $N^*(1875)$ and $N^*(2100)$ resonances~\cite{huang18}, bound $\phi N$ systems with a mass of 1950\,MeV just below the $p\phi$ threshold~\cite{guo17} and a three-hadron $K\bar{K}N$ molecule comprised of $a_0(980)N$ and $f_0(980)N$ components with $J^P = \frac{1}{2}^+$~\cite{torres09}.
+It is interesting to note the almost mass degeneracy of these predictions close to 1900\,MeV and close to numerous thresholds, including $K^+K^-p$, $K\Sigma(1385)$, $K^+\Lambda$(1405), $f_0$(980)$p$, $a_0$(980)$p$ and $\phi p$.

+To experimentally verify the formation of any such extended, loosely bound molecular systems requires minimal momentum transfer kinematics.
+For fixed target photoproduction experiments, access to forward meson angles and corresponding low momentum transfer to the recoiling baryon is therefore crucial.